MayonnaiseTraveler/dotfiles/README.md

 </pre>
 <hr>
 <h4> What is it? </h4>
-<p> This repository contains the dotfiles for my i3-gaps arch setup, it has configs for a picom fork with dual kawase blur, kitty, i3-gaps, xfcebar (because i'm lazy), ranger, newsboat and other stuff.</p>
+<p> This repository contains the dotfiles for my i3-gaps arch setup, it has configs for a picom fork with dual kawase blur, kitty, i3-gaps, polybar, ranger, bpytop, some crazy scritps, and other stuff.</p>

 <h4> Images: </h4>
 <img src="screenshot1.png">